dspeyer/dspeyer.github.io/magic.md

 5. Ghost Sound: Create sound, up to shouting volume.
 Requires perform(imitation) check to fool anyone.  (cost: 1)
 6. Crashing Thunder: Deal Xd4 sonic damage, which bypasses all dr and er.
 Any creature which loses more than half its hp to sonic damage is also deafened. (cost: X)
 7. Hush: Sound is suppressed in the immediate vicinity of target object.
 Any listen checks by or about the target take -2X (cost: X)
+8. Air Ward: Target object is surrounded (at a distance of up to a meter) by a field air cannot cross in either direction.
+Other things can.  (cost: 5)
+9. Extract Carbon: All carbon in up to X cubic meters of air is separated from its bonds and falls as fine graphite dust. (cost: X)

 A manipulator uses its caster's BAB and skill ranks.

 Adjusted Air Resistance multiplies or divides the maximum speed of an object with fixed acceleration (e.g. a falling object) by sqrt(X), and therefore collision damage from that speed by X.  It also multiplies or divides the accelleration of a sailing vessel by X (no effect on top speed).

 An upward wind and a x2 air resistance will allow a human to briefly hover.

+Extract Carbon on 1 cubic meter of human exhalation produces roughly 22 grams (10ml) of graphite dust, and the refreshed air will support one human for about 4 hours.

 Any ambiguities from the choice of skills are resolved in the caster's favor.